Boumlik-Brahim/Inception/README.md

 3. **`build`**:

-    In a docker-compose.yml file, the build field is used to specify the build context that should be used to build a custom image for a service.
+    The build field is used to specify the build context that should be used to build a custom image for a service.
 The build context can be a directory or a git repository containing a Dockerfile and the files needed to build the image.

     The general syntax for the build field in the docker-compose.yml file is:
     `services:`

         <service_name>: